 Loom’s gifts for the future

-It took me almost 20 years to get to Loom.
-In a way I’m glad, because I could savour it without feeling any kind of pressure or influence from other games.
-Still, I can’t help but feel sad that I waited all this time.
-Perusing Youtube vidoes I’ve read so many comments of people that learned english thanks to this game, like I did with many titles on the C64.
-You would sit at the screen, dictionary beside the keyboard and you’d look up each word that you don’t know.
+It took me almost 20 years to finally get to Loom.
+In a way I’m glad, because I could savour it without feeling any kind of pressure or influence from other titles, even those of its time.
+Still, I can’t help but feel a slight tinge of sadness for waiting all this time.
+While doing research for the article, I ended up perusing several youtube vidoes where I read so many comments of people that learned English thanks to this game, like I did with many titles on the C64.
+One would sit at the screen, dictionary beside the keyboard and look up each word that sounded unknown.

-I’m lucky to have witnessed, in the game, at least a tiny part in that emotion.
+I feel lucky to have witnessed, all these years later, at least a tiny part of that emotion.

 You pinpointed a fact about Loom that is too often overlooked : it’s not exactly a LucasArts (or Lucasfilm Games, to be precise) game, it’s rather an Infocom game in LucasArts clothings.
 The fantasy universe is reminiscent of the Enchanter / Sorcerer / Spellbreaker trilogy, and the evolutive interface (ie getting new tunes/spells as you progress in the game) comes directly from Enchanter.
 It’s a rare case of two distinct designs and visions of two studios being merged in a single game.
 As a fan of rock, metal and electronic music, and anything bout influences and side-projects, I would have loved to see that more often in the video game world.
 Like someone from LucasArts and someone from Sierra making a game together, or collaborations between American, European and/or Japanese developers (well, that happened sometimes, but not enough !).